Gal-Keshet/EpiTyping/README.md

 --strandness: Whether the library is unstranded or strand-specific (int, 0: unstranded; 1: forward strand; 2: reverse strand, default: 0)

---dna_sample_name: Name of DNA-seq sample without the .fastq.gz extension.
+--dna_reference: Name of DNA-seq sample without the .fastq.gz extension.
 Use if a DNA-seq for the examined cell line is available (default: "" for no integration).

 --dna_fastq_folder: Path to dna fastq files if DNA-seq for the examined cell line is available.
 Used together with --dna_sample_name parameter (default: $projectDir/dna_fastq).